2023-2024 Catalog [ARCHIVED CATALOG]

 Criminal Justice, B.A.

-The College of Arts and Sciences offers a B.A. in Criminal Justice that is developed from the social and behavioral sciences.
+The offers a B.A. in Criminal Justice that is developed from the social and behavioral sciences.
 The study of criminal justice combines the traditional aspects of the criminal justice system, such as law enforcement, courts and the judiciary, corrections, and juvenile justice with an understanding of social deviance as a whole.
 It also recognizes the interdependence of historical social traditions, values, politics, economic, and legal structures that impact policy questions in a democratic society.

 The requirements of the B.A. degree in Criminal Justice include completing courses covering 1) Traditional criminological and restorative theoretical perspectives important to understanding crime, deviance, and the shaping of public policy; 2) Social justice approaches to crime prevention and community-based problems; 3) Ethics, diversity, professionalism; and 4) Research design and inquiry to strengthen analytical skills.